 Just like before, we can get our form fields by using queries.
 This time we get the form fields by their corresponding label, this has the benefit that we're creating accessible forms.

 aria-labelsto find an element

-type will also simulate the same events an end-user makes while interacting with our form to fill in the form field.
-This means that it also fires other events like
+userEvent) also replicates the same events an end-user would trigger while interacting with our form to fill in the form field.
+This means that the input field also receive other events like